 San Francisco 49ers rookie Ricky Pearsall shot during attempted robbery, mayor says

-SAN FRANCISCO -- San Francisco 49ers rookie wide receiver Ricky Pearsall was shot Saturday afternoon during an attempted robbery in downtown San Francisco, the city's mayor and local police officials said.
+SAN FRANCISCO -- San Francisco 49ers rookie wide receiver Ricky Pearsall was shot Saturday afternoon during an attempted robbery in downtown San Francisco, the city's mayor said.
+A suspect is in custody.

 In a statement, San Francisco police said that officers responded to a report of a shooting about a block from Union Square a little after 3:30 p.m. local time, where they found two males with injuries, one of whom was Pearsal.
 Both were transported to area hospitals.